YOUNG: Sox have unfinished business, but can they finish atop rest of AL East?

 Boston fans need not worry about their third baseman, Rafael Devers, because the budding MVP candidate is signed through 2023, and if the 25-year-old keeps posting the numbers that he has in his brief career, the Sox will have no alternative but to attempt to re-sign Devers to a long-term deal, rather than risking losing him to free agency next fall — especially after the debacle of the Betts trade in 2020.

-The Sox outfield of Alex Verdugo, Kike Hernandez, and the platoon of Bradley or J.D.
-Martinez should be fine and solid at the plate, but Boston sure could use some depth out there, so keep an eye out for the call-up of another WooSox player, outfielder Jarren Duran, who had a cup of coffee in The Show last summer, but didn’t wow anybody offensively, hitting just .215 in 33 games before being sent back to Polar Park.
+The Sox outfield of Alex Verdugo, Kike Hernandez, and the platoon of Bradley, J.D.
+Martinez, and converted infielder Christian Arroyo in right may be fine and solid at the plate, but Boston sure could use some depth out there, so keep an eye out for the call-up of another WooSox player, outfielder Jarren Duran, who had a cup of coffee in The Show last summer, but didn’t wow anybody offensively, hitting just .215 in 33 games before being sent back to Polar Park.
 Still, Duran had a good spring training (.333) and through a pair of 2022 games in Worcester he is hitting .375 (admittedly a small sample, but he hit .258 with a team-leading 16 homers in 2021).

 The starting rotation should be a bit of a concern for Sox fans, as it is made up of veteran (translation: older) hurlers, including free agent-to-be Nate Eovaldi (32), Nick Pivetta (29), and a couple of retreads, 30-year-old Michael Wacha and 40-year-old Rich Hill, both of whom come with quite a few concerns.
 But no staff member has more questions surrounding him than oft-injured Chris Sale, who at 33 is back on the injured list until at least June with a rib injury (and two years removed from Tommy John surgery), and who is still owed $100 million over the next four seasons, and is unvaccinated, so as of right now, Sale wouldn’t be able to pitch in Toronto because of tighter Canadian COVID restrictions.

 The Sox bullpen is also a work in progress, and as evidenced in Friday’s opener, there is no clear closer, and the only real gem out there is former Yankee Garrett Whitlock, who opened eyes last season coming off Tommy John and pitched admirably in middle relief.
-Whether he ever moves into the rotation, as many feel he should, remains to be seen, but for now it looks like he’ll be a bridge to a closer-by-committee.
+Whether he ever moves into the rotation, as many feel like he should at some point, remains to be seen, but for now it looks like he’ll be a bridge to a closer-by-committee.

 So Boston has a good nucleus returning from last year’s team, a few new additions who have some upside, but a lot of questions in the rotation and the bullpen.